 HOW MUCH DO I NEED?

-ITC is sold by the Pint (473 mL) and the Half Pint (236) and your coverage depends on what material you're applying it to.
-Use the following guidelines based on your lining material.
+ITC is sold by the Pint (473 mL), or Half Pint (236).
+Coverage depends on what material you're applying it to.

 - Fiber Lining Coverage est: 5 sq ft.

 - Insulating Brick Lining Coverage est: 10 sq ft.